-Looking north from the southern boundary of the sub-area onto the entrance of the school.

-The sub-area is bounded by a dispersed tree line to the north, by a railway line to the east, by a woodland to the south-east, by Ambrose Lane to the south and by Cooters End Lane to the west.
+Looking north from the southern boundary of the sub-area onto the entrance of the school The sub-area is bounded by a dispersed tree line to the north, by a railway line to the east, by a woodland to the south-east, by Ambrose Lane to the south and by Cooters End Lane to the west.
 Inner boundary: none.
 Outer boundaries: north, east, south and west.

-Purpo ose 1 Purpose 2 Purpose 3 Purpose 4

-Sub-area scores Criteria (a) Criteria (b) 1 2 0

-No 0 5 0

-(a) Land parcel is located at the edge of a discrete built-up area The sub-area is not located at the edge of a large built-up area, in physical or perceptual terms.
+Purpose Assessment Sub-area Assessment Summary Purpose 1 Purpose 2 Purpose 3 Purpose 4 Sub-area scores Criteria (a) Criteria (b) 1 2 0 No 0 3 Purpose (1) To check the unrestricted sprawl of large built-up areas (a) Land parcel is located at the edge of a discrete built-up area The sub-area is not located at the edge of a large built-up area, in physical or perceptual terms.
 Although the sub-area is in close proximity to Harpenden, there are no physical links to the settlement.
 There are no perceptual links either due to the presence of a mature tree line to the south of the sub-area, a woodland to the south-east and a falling topography towards the north which prevent views into Harpenden. (b) Prevents the outward, irregular spread of a large built-up area and serves as a barrier at the edge of a discrete built-up area in the absence of another defensible boundary.
 The sub-area does not meet purpose 1.

-Purpose (2) To preve ent neighbouring towns merging into one another Restricts development that would result in merging of or significant erosion of the gap between neighbouring built-up areas.
+Purpose (2) To prevent neighbouring towns merging into one another Restricts development that would result in merging of or significant erosion of the gap between neighbouring built-up areas.
 The sub-area forms a less essential part of the gap between Harpenden and Luton.
 It is judged that the gap is of sufficient scale that the removal of the sub-area would not result in physical or perceptual merging between the neighbouring built-up areas.
-Purpose (3) To assist t in safeguarding the countryside from encroachment Protects the openness Approximately 1% of the sub-area is covered by built form (excluding hardstanding).
-The
+Purpose (3) To assist in safeguarding the countryside from encroachment of the countryside and is least covered by development.